rlopezba1/computer_pc/readme.md

 This project was developed using Gitpod as the chosen IDE and Github as a remote repository.

-The deployed project can be viewed on the following link: [The Cook Book: Live Website](https://ruben-computer-pc.herokuapp.com/)
+The deployed project can be viewed on the following link: [Computer PC: Live Website](https://ruben-computer-pc.herokuapp.com/)

-The project's GitHub repository can be viewed with the following link: [The Cook Book: Github Repository](https://github.com/rlopezba1/computer_pc)
+The project's GitHub repository can be viewed with the following link: [Computer PC: Github Repository](https://github.com/rlopezba1/computer_pc)